-It is important to note that providers must assess the degree of impact on, or harm to, the consumer of each serious incident.
-If there is a higher level of impact on or harm to the consumer, then the serious incident must be categorised as a critical incident.
-Unexpected deaths will be always be categorised as critical incidents.
+It is important to note that providers must assess the degree of impact on, or harm to, the consumer for each incident.
+If there is a higher level of impact on or harm to the consumer, then the incident must be categorised as a Priority 1 incident.

 Supporting affected individuals

 One of the requirements under the new scheme will be to support aged care consumers affected by an incident.
 The central component of this requirement is clear, ongoing communication between the provider and affected consumers, in line with the principles of open disclosure.
 Affected consumers may also require trauma or counselling services, and the provider is expected to help consumers access these services.

 The SIRS outlines timeframes within which providers must report alleged, suspected or actual Priority 1 and Priority 2 incidents to the Commission.

 Timeframe for reporting Priority 1 incidents